The Strength of the Gr\"atzer-Schmidt Theorem: Computability-theoretic analysis of lattice theoretic concepts

-\begin{lem} The set of indices of computable lattices that are algebraic is $\Pi^1_1$. \end{lem} \begin{proof} $L$ is algebraic if it is complete (this property is $\Pi^1_1$ by Lemma \ref{1}) and \emph{each element is the least upper bound of its compact predecessors}, i.e., any element that is above all the compact elements below $a$ is above $a$:
+\begin{lem} The set of indices of computable lattices that are algebraic is $\Pi^1_1$. \end{lem} \begin{proof} Let $L$ be a computable lattice and $C$ the set of its compact elements. $L$ is algebraic if it is complete (this property is $\Pi^1_1$ by Lemma \ref{1}) and \emph{each element is the supremum of its compact predecessors}, i.e., any element that is above all the compact elements below $a$ is above $a$:

 Equivalently,